SaiDarshan2003/BACK-PROPOGATION---SINGLE-NEURON-/README.md

 ### Step 4:
 Calculate the error in the outputs.
 ### Step 5:
-Travel back from the output layer to the hidden layer to adjust the weights such that the error is decreased.
-Keep repeating the process until the desired output is achieved.
+Travel back from the output layer to the hidden layer to adjust the weights such that the error is decreased.Keep repeating the process until the desired output is achieved.
 ## Program:
 ```
 Developed by   :Sai Darshan G